Need to talk? Call 1800 882 436.

 Can I bleed during pregnancy?

-Even though your periods stop, you can still experience bleeding during pregnancy.
-This happens in almost 1 in 4 women for different reasons.
+Even though your periods stop, you may still experience bleeding during pregnancy.
+This happens in almost 1 in 4 people for different reasons.

-Many women who bleed during pregnancy go on to deliver a healthy baby.
+Many people who bleed during pregnancy go on to give birth to a healthy baby.
 However, you should immediately contact your doctor or midwife if you notice bleeding from your vagina at any time during your pregnancy.

-In early pregnancy, the fertilised egg implanting itself in your womb may cause bleeding.
+In early pregnancy, bleeding can happen when the fertilised egg implants itself in your womb.
 This is known as implantation bleeding.
 It normally only lasts for a few days.

-Bleeding during early pregnancy can sometimes signal a problem with the pregnancy.
-It can be a sign that the fertilised egg has implanted itself outside the uterus — this is called an ectopic pregnancy.
+Bleeding during early pregnancy can sometimes be a sign of a problem with the pregnancy.
+For example, it can happen if the fertilised egg implants outside the uterus — this is called an ectopic pregnancy.
 It could also signal a miscarriage.

 In the later stages of pregnancy, vaginal bleeding can have many different causes.